Vang Vieng landscape in Laos

 Tuk tuks in Vang Vieng Laos

-Bicycle rental in Vang Vieng
+E scooter rental in Vang Vieng Laos

 There are lots of tuk tuks that are available for hire – just make sure you agree on a price before you hop in.
-We paid approximately 250,000 Kip to rent a tuk tuk for 6 hours and organized this in advance via the hotel.

 Unmissable places to visit in Vang Vieng